genevate/style_guides/programming/functional.md

 ## General

 - Keep ternaries simple, easy to read one-liners.
-Do not use them for control logic (like case statements).
+Avoid using them for control logic (like case statements).